dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/print-text-document.md

     :::code language="vb" source="snippets/print-text-document/visualbasic/Form1.vb" range="12-13":::

 2. To print a document, set the <xref:System.Drawing.Printing.PrintDocument.DocumentName%2A> property to the document you wish to print.
-Then open and read the documents contents to the string you added previously.
+Then open and read the document content to the string you added previously.

     :::code language="csharp" source="snippets/print-text-document/csharp/Form1.cs" range="35-42":::

     :::code language="vb" source="snippets/print-text-document/visualbasic/Form1.vb" range="26-39":::

 3. In the <xref:System.Drawing.Printing.PrintDocument.PrintPage> event handler, use the <xref:System.Drawing.Printing.PrintPageEventArgs.Graphics%2A> property of the <xref:System.Drawing.Printing.PrintPageEventArgs> class and the document contents to calculate line length and lines per page.
-After each page is drawn, check to see if it's the last page, and set the <xref:System.Drawing.Printing.PrintPageEventArgs.HasMorePages%2A> property of the <xref:System.Drawing.Printing.PrintPageEventArgs> accordingly.
+After each page is drawn, check if it's the last page, and set the <xref:System.Drawing.Printing.PrintPageEventArgs.HasMorePages%2A> property of the <xref:System.Drawing.Printing.PrintPageEventArgs> accordingly.
 The <xref:System.Drawing.Printing.PrintDocument.PrintPage> event is raised until <xref:System.Drawing.Printing.PrintPageEventArgs.HasMorePages%2A> is `false`.
 Also, make sure the <xref:System.Drawing.Printing.PrintDocument.PrintPage> event is associated with its event-handling method.

-    In the following code example, the event handler is used to print the contents of the "testPage.txt" file in the same font as is used on the form.
+    In the following code example, the event handler is used to print the contents of the "testPage.txt" file in the same font as it's used on the form.

     :::code language="csharp" source="snippets/print-text-document/csharp/Form1.cs" range="47-67":::